 Market positioning is a strategic process that you can use to accentuate and differentiate your brand from the competition in the minds of customers in your target market.
 Take a look at how to use market positioning to help you connect with the right customers and increase your sales.

-For example, when shopping for laundry detergent many people think of Tide as "simply the best at cleaning clothes".
-Given that many people tend to stick with particular brands for years or even decades, establishing this impression of your brand is one of the keys to business success.
+The goal of market positioning is to get your customers to perceive your brand as distinct and superior.
+For example, when they're shopping for laundry detergent, many people automatically think of Tide or some other brand as the best at cleaning clothes.
+Given that people tend to stick with a particular brand for years or even decades, establishing this impression of your brand is one of your keys to business success.

-- What is your target market, e.g. which customers are best served by your products/services?
+- What is your target market?
+Which customers are best served by your products/services?
 This may involve demographic, geographic, and psychographic analysis.

 - How will you serve the needs of your target market on a consistent basis?

-2. Analyze Your Competitors
+2. Analyze your competitors:

-It may be helpful to organize the information in the form of a matrix so you can compare your desired brand against the competition.
-The following example uses a fictional company called "Java Jones" that intends to enter the local coffee shop marketplace:
+Gather as much information as possible about your competitors so you have a comprehensive view of their strengths and weaknesses.
+It may be helpful to organize the information in the form of a matrix so you can compare your brand against the competition.
+The example presented in the Competitive Matrix Analysis Example uses a fictional company called Java Jones that intends to enter the local coffee shop marketplace: